Front Page meets Harlem Nights: a riveting and racy historical mystery set in 1920s Harlem.

 Manhattan Loverboy (MLB) is paranoid delusion and fantastic comedy in the service of social realism.

-Following the commercial success of the original Manhattan Noir, mystery titan Lawrence Block digs even deeper into the New York noir legacy.
+Following the commercial success of the original Manhattan Noir, mystery titan Lawrence Block explores the historic literary roots of this dark island.

 A stand-alone satiric thriller from New York City literary icon Arthur Nersesian.